NicolasDeGouveia/dashboard_test/README.md

 cd dashboard_test
 ```

-Third, open your code editor and setup a .env.local file like the .env.local.exemple.
-Fill the informations that is needed with the help of the elements provided in the technical test file.

-Fourth, install dependencies and run the application
+Third, install dependencies and run the application
 ```bash
 npm install
 # and